HumanSignal/label-studio/docs/source/guide/storage.md

 tier: all
 order: 302
 meta_title: Cloud and External Storage Integration
-meta_description: Label Studio Documentation for integrating Amazon AWS S3, Google Cloud Storage, Microsoft Azure, Redis, and local file directories with Label Studio to collect data labeling tasks and sync annotation results into your machine learning pipelines for machine learning and data science projects.
+meta_description: "Label Studio Documentation for integrating Amazon AWS S3, Google Cloud Storage, Microsoft Azure, Redis, and local file directories with Label Studio."
 ---

 Integrate popular cloud and external storage systems with Label Studio to collect new items uploaded to the buckets, containers, databases, or directories and return the annotation results so that you can use them in your machine learning pipelines.